BeamMW/beam-docs/source/rtd_pages/user_desktop_wallet_guide.rst

 Sending BEAM
 ------------

-Before starting to send BEAM, please read first about what :ref: `address` is.
+Before starting to send BEAM, please read first about what :ref:`Address` is.

 In a nutshell, here is how the process of sending BEAM looks like from a Sender’s perspective: